The Truth about Homelessness

 Myth: Having a low-income property in your neighborhood will lead to declining property values.

-In fact, Avalon has increased property value by rehabilitating housing in need of good management and repair.
+In fact, Avalon has increased property values by rehabilitating housing in need of good management and repair.